All Episodes

 She wouldn't have been a key manager if that was the case.

-Why did Harvard Business School do a case study on this scheme as they call it?
+Why did Harvard Business School do a case study on this scheme, as they call it?

-And so they poured um tens of millions of dollars into it, but they also answered the questions from Harvard, and again, part of what the government accountability institute did is purchase that report and get it.
+And so they poured tens of millions of dollars into it, but they also answered the questions from Harvard.

 So this is an amazing thing.

-Uh the purpose of which is to lend money to businesses that are supposedly awaiting payment.
+So Stacey Abrams Company, NOW Account, they set up, by the way, as two entities, nonprofits, the purpose of which is to lend money to businesses that are supposedly awaiting payment.

 Why would the taxpayer ever be on the hook for this type of money?

-Well, it came from a grant from the federal government, but the state set up this this program.
+Well, it came from a grant from the federal government, but the state set up this program.

-When her net worth rises so rapidly, the excuse was, well, she's doing a lot of speaking gigs and you know, she got a book deal.
+When her net worth rises so rapidly, the excuse was, well, she's doing a lot of speaking gigs and, you know, she got a book deal.

-Um but you know, when you've got eighty plus thousand dollars in credit card debt and now you're worth millions of dollars while she was running for you know, she she was running for governor, she never stopped running for governor.
+But when you've got $80 plus thousand dollars in credit card debt and now you're worth millions of dollars while she was running for, you know, she was running for governor.

 All of this happened magically.